niaholmes30/my-portfolio/README.md

 UX Design V.S.
 UI Design Infographic:
 I used Canva to create everything except for the visual at the bottom, which I digitally drew in Sketchbook-Auto Desk.

-# Medium Article
+# Medium Articles

-For a class project, I puplished an article to Medium describing principles UX designers should have when using AI for their work.
+For a class project, I puplished 2 articles to Medium describing principles UX designers should have when using AI for their work, and my process in using AI to develop wireframes.

 Link to my medium profile: [https://medium.com/@niaholme]